Introduction: This research aims to determine the mental health status of population aged

 prevalence of these disorders was higher in women.
 The findings of this study

-relationship with increasing age and the prevalence of such disorders is higher
+with increasing age and the prevalence of such disorders is higher in women,

-in women, urban residents, individuals aged more than 65 years, divorced and
+urban residents, individuals aged more than 65, divorced and widowed

 Conclusion: The results of this study show

 that more than one quarter of study population were suspicious for psychiatric disorders